-Powder each of the fruit rinds of Triphala (Emblica officinalis (Amalaki), Terminalia chebula (Haritaki), Terminalia bellirica (Vibhitaki) and store in an air tight container.
+Powder each of the fruit rinds of Triphala (Emblica officinalis (Amalaki), Terminalia chebula (Haritaki), Terminalia bellirica (Vibhitaki) and store in an air-tight container.
 This can be applied externally as a paste after mixing it in water.
-During research it is seen that its application done twice a day for a period of two weeks reduced the chief complaints such as swelling, discharge, vesicles and itching in clients suffering from footwear dermatitis (paaduka visha).33
+During the research, it is seen that its application done twice a day for a period of two weeks reduced the chief complaints such as swelling, discharge, vesicles, and itching in clients suffering from footwear dermatitis (paaduka visha).33

 An ointment of 10% Triphala powder in sesame oil is prepared by mixing 5g of Triphala powder into 50g of sesame oil.
-During research it is seen that this ointment helps in wound healing.
-Moreover, Triphala is found better than framycetin drug in healing of surgical wounds.
+During the research, it is seen that this ointment helps in wound healing.
+Moreover, Triphala is found better than framycetin drug in the healing of surgical wounds.
 34

 Triphala Black Ash (Triphala Mashi)